stephaniejue/100-days-of-code/log.md

 **Today's Progress**: Still fighting with my contact form

 **Thoughts** Got my static site up on heroku with contact_me.php, but it's still not working.
 It's giving me a success alert, which is the frustrating part.
 I downloaded MAMP to try and figure this out on a local server, but still no luck.
 Digging continues tomorrow.

+### Day 16: Tuesday, January 18, 2017

+**Today's Progress**: Group projects!
+Working on VolunteerUP!

+**Thoughts** Today we started working on our group projects at LEARN.
+After class, I added some styling/formatting changes to feel more like a real application.
+Will be putting in lots of work on this in the next two weeks.
+Excited to see what we can make!